 Other Cub awards and recognition

-For the boys: Cub Scout Outdoor Activity Award, Religious Emblems, Cub Scout World Conservation Award, Leave No Trace Awareness Award, Emergency Preparedness Award, STEM and Nova Awards, and medals for competing in Cub Scout derbies, field days, and other competitive events can win medals to wear on their uniform.
+For the cubs: Cub Scout Outdoor Activity Award, Religious Emblems, Cub Scout World Conservation Award, Leave No Trace Awareness Award, Emergency Preparedness Award, STEM and Nova Awards, and medals for competing in Cub Scout derbies, field days, and other competitive events can win medals to wear on their uniform.

 For den and pack: Just as Cub Scouts can earn individual awards for themselves, they can also work together to earn awards for their whole den or their pack.
 National Den Award, National Summertime Pack Award, National Quality Unit Award, William T. Hornaday Unit Award.